pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-syntax.md

     ; *****************
     ; routine definition
     .mainmenu call xxx   ; a label is preceded with '.'
-    endmain:  ret                ; or followed by '.'
+    endmain:  ret        ; or followed by ':'

 It is not allowed to position two labels on the same line.
 However, you may place as many label after each other - even though no code is between them.
 They just receive the same assembler address.

 It is not allowed to specify two identical address labels in the same source file.

-If you want to declare an address globally accessible to other modules, then use XDEF for the address label definition, otherwise the label definition will be interpreted as a local address label.
+If you want to declare an address globally accessible to other modules, then use PUBLIC for the address label definition, otherwise the label definition will be interpreted as a local address label.

-    XDEF mainmenu
+    PUBLIC mainmenu
     ...
-    .mainmenu ; label accessible from other modules with XREF
+    .mainmenu ; label accessible from other modules through PUBLIC directive

-You may use before or after the label - z80asm automatically handles the scope resolution as long as you use XDEF to define it as globally accessible.
+You may use it before or after the label - z80asm automatically handles the scope resolution as long as you use PUBLIC to define it as globally accessible.

 ### 5.9.
 Writing Z80 mnemonic instructions